I wrote this for a friend who was interested in the "different" way I do things with my horses.

-The alpha horse's followers are there because they have to be, and their attitude toward the leader is one of dislike and resentment.
+The alpha leader's followers are there because they have to be, and their attitude toward the leader is one of dislike and resentment.

-The chosen horse's followers are there because they want to be, and their attitude shows in willingness and cooperation.
+The chosen leader's followers are there because they want to be, and their attitude shows in willingness and cooperation.

 While there must be some horses out there that do better with an "alpha" leader, it sure seems more fun to become a "chosen" leader for your horse.
 A horse that wants to be with you will be relaxed, learn easily, and give you everything he's got and his heart besides.

 So here are the kind of things to do to become a chosen leader:

 There is additional good thinking about leadership and about treating your horse well physically and mentally, on http://equinestudies.org, in the Forum section fielded by Dr. Deb Bennett.